 - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Parts per Million (ppm) or Milligrams per Liter (mg/L) are units of measure for concentration of a contaminant.
 A part per million corresponds to one second in a little over 11.5 days. - Parts per Billion (ppb) or Micrograms per Liter (μg/L) are units of measure for concentration of a contaminant.
-A part per billion corresponds to one second in 31.7 years. - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - The "<" Symbol: The symbol that means "less than."
+A part per billion corresponds to one second in 31.7 years. - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - The "<" Symbol: The symbol that means "less than." - Maximum Residual Disinfectant Level (MRDL): The highest residual disinfectant level allowed. - Maximum Residual Disinfectant Level Goal (MRDLG: The level of residual disinfectant below which there is no known or expected risk to health. - Not Applicable (N/A): n/a or N/A is a common abbreviation in tables and lists for the phrase not applicable, not available or no answer.
+It is used to indicate when information in a certain table cell is not provided, either because it does not apply to a particular case in question or because the answer is not available.
 If a paper copy of the Consumer Confidence Report is desired, call 937-836-8624 and one will be provided.